Mobilicity: 2010–2012: Launch and competition

 DAVE Wireless's website was launched with information on January 7.
 The following month, on February 2, it was confirmed that the company would operate under the name Mobilicity.
 The company was built to deliver Canadians a simple mobile solution.
 Later, service was launched to the public on May 15, but only for the city of Toronto.
 On November 17, service was launched in Edmonton and Vancouver, and in the Ottawa and Gatineau area the following day.
 Coverage in Calgary went live on April 28, 2011.
 This was the last major update to Mobilicity's coverage.

 During Q4 2011, Mobilicity had a 50% off sale on all monthly plans.
 Dave Dobbin resigned in November 2011.
-John Bitove assumed the role of Executive Chairman and commented that Dobbin didn't have a "consumer background."
+John Bitove assumed the role of Executive Chairman.
 Stewart Lyons, formerly Executive Vice President of XM Satellite Radio Canada, replaced Dobbin as Mobilicity's president, while Bitove assumed the role of Executive Chairman.
 Mobilicity ended the year with approximately 206,500 subscribers, of which 113,000 (54%) who activated during Q4 of either 2010 or 2011.

 Several new devices launched at Mobilicity during the first half of 2012.
 The carrier launched the Galaxy Nexus, its first Android 4.0 device, on February 2.
 This happened one day before competitor Wind Mobile launched the same phone.
 Mobilicity sold the phone at a $600 retail price, but cut it in half to $300 by Q3 2012.
-The first Windows Phone sold by Mobilicity was the Nokia Lumia 710, released on May 17, 2012 and discontinued in Q3 2012.
-The BlackBerry Curve 9320 was released on June 6, 2012 and the Samsung Galaxy S III was released on June 27, 2012.
+The first Windows Phone sold by Mobilicity was the Nokia Lumia 710, released on May 17, 2012, and discontinued in Q3 2012.
+The BlackBerry Curve 9320 was released on June 6, 2012, and the Samsung Galaxy S III was released on June 27, 2012.

 On April 1, Mobilicity changed its plans and website, which remain available to this day.
 Variants of the 50% off sale for monthly plans were reintroduced in 2012 during the months of May, September, November and December.
 October 2012 saw the addition of 24-month multi-month discounts and, on October 30, a premium service option for faster mobile broadband.
 Loblaw Companies was added as a retail partner.